neovimhaskell/nvim-hs/README.md

 ### Installing a plugin from git

-This method is best suited for plugins update a lot and for which you need the most recent version most of the time.
-If you don't intend to work on the code of that plugin repository, you can add it to the plugin list of vim-plug.
-This way, you get updates if you update all your vim plugins.
+This method is best suited for plugins that update a lot and for which you need the most recent version most of the time.
+If you don't intend to work on the code of that plugin repository, you can add it to the plugin list of your plugin manager (e.g. [vim-plug](https://github.com/junegunn/vim-plug)).
+This way, you get updates if you update all your normal vim plugins.
 To stay with the example of the previous section, we use the `nvim-hs-ghcid` plugin again.

-Add the plugin to vim-plug:
+Add the plugin to your plugin manager (here with vim-plug as an example):

 ```vimL
 Plug 'saep/nvim-hs-ghcid', { 'for': ['haskell'] }